 Irrigation is essential to produce quality fruit.
 Begin watering in March or April, using drip irrigation, if possible, to avoid wetting the leaves.
 Water well during bloom and fruit set, and as fruit is ripening.
 Continue watering regularly through September when you will begin to reduce frequency of watering to “harden off” the canes.
 Winter irrigation may be necessary if the winter is dry.

-Control weeds with a mulch of wood chips and using a pre-emergent such as Surflan to prevent weed seeds from germinating.
+Control weeds with a mulch of wood chips and using a pre-emergent labeled for use with fruit bearing plants to prevent weed seeds from germinating.
 Excess weeds compete for water and nutrients and make harvesting difficult.
 A weed barrier fabric may be used, but must not cover the center of the blackberry row, as new primocanes must be allowed to emerge.
 Selective chemical herbicides may be used to control grass in blackberry plantings.

 Fertilize blackberries first when they begin to leaf-out, then again in the summer after the fruit has been harvested.
 Nitrogen is the most important nutrient for blackberries, although other nutrients may be deficient at times, too.
 Have soil tested every 3 years to determine nutrients needed.

 Trellising: Most varieties of blackberries grown in Texas have an “erect or semi-erect” growth habit.
 When the floricanes are loaded down with fruit, the canes will bend over and touch the ground.
 There is a risk for fruit decay if the fruits come in contact with the ground.

 Blackberries may be trellised, planted near a fence or left alone.
 A simple two-wire trellis with horizontal wires at 30” and 60” will provide support that is easy to work with.
 Keeping the canes up off the ground will make weed control easier.
 Tip-pruning regularly can prevent the canes from growing too long and encourages shorter, branched floricanes to form.